Art therapy: Dementia

-Although art therapy seems to help patients with dementia, a recent systematic review did not find consistent support.
-It is important that the art tools are easy to use and relatively simple to understand, since mobility can also be a problem.
-Although art therapy helps with behavioral issues, it does not appear to affect worsening mental abilities.
-Tentative evidence supports benefits with respect to quality of life.
+Art therapy has been observed to have positive effects on patients with dementia, with tentative evidence supports benefits with respect to quality of life.
+Although art therapy helps with behavioral issues, it does not appear to reverse degenerating mental faculties.
+The art tools must be easy to use and relatively simple to understand.
 Art therapy had no clear results on affecting memory or emotional well-being scales.
-However, Alzheimer's Association states that art and music can enrich people's lives and allow for self expression.
-D.W Zaidel, a researcher and therapist at VAGA, claims that engagement with art can stimulate specific areas of the brain involved in language processing and visuo-spatial perception, two cognitive functions which decline significant in dementia patients.
+However, Alzheimer's Association states that art and music can enrich people's lives and allow for self-expression.
+D.W.
+Zaidel, a researcher and therapist at VAGA, claims that engagement with art can stimulate specific areas of the brain involved in language processing and visuospatial perception, two cognitive functions that decline significantly in dementia patients.
+Art therapy allows those experiencing memory loss to stay connected with other people and the world around them, by bringing them the opportunity to bond with those who matter to their lives.
+People with dementia can become very isolated, as many of their abilities, including the ability to understand abstract thinking and verbalize and communicate, disappear.
+Creating art in a group setting gives people with dementia a chance to interact with those around them, while reducing the pressure that many social gatherings can normally bring to those facing this condition.